equinor/fusion-framework/.changeset/slimy-buses-give.md

 -   Updated `AppModuleProvider` to use `AppClient` for fetching application manifests and configurations.
 -   Modified `AppConfigurator` to utilize `AppClient` for client configuration.
+-   Updated `useApps` hook with new input parameter for `filterByCurrentUser` in `fusion-framework-react`.

 **Migration**